Doing vs. Allowing Harm

 [Please contact the author with suggestions.]

-I am grateful to Jonathan Bennett, Tom Downing, Dan Howard-Snyder, Hud Hudson, Phillip Montague, Alastair Norcross, John Hawthorne, Stuart Rachels and Kadri Vihvelin for comments on earlier drafts of this paper.
-I am also grateful to the Bureau for Faculty Research at Western Washington University for support while writing it.
+Frances Howard-Snyder is grateful to Jonathan Bennett, Tom Downing, Dan Howard-Snyder, Hud Hudson, Phillip Montague, Alastair Norcross, John Hawthorne, Stuart Rachels and Kadri Vihvelin for comments on earlier drafts of the single-author entry on which this paper is based.
+She is also grateful to the Bureau for Faculty Research at Western Washington University for support while writing it.

 Fiona Woollard is grateful to a very long list of people who have contributed to her understanding of the doing/allowing distinction.
 The list includes, but is not limited to, Brad Hooker, John Cottingham, Frances Howard-Snyder, Frances Kamm and Jeff McMahan.